 Following a vegetarian diet comes with a host of health benefits.
 And even though you're cutting out meat, there are endless food combinations to welcome you into a world of incredible cooking.

-Vegetarian diets aren't as restrictive as some believe: While you're forgoing meat, you might enjoy cheese and yogurt (lacto-vegetarianism) or have some dairy and eggs (ovo-lacto vegetarianism).
+Vegetarian diets aren't that restrictive: While you're forgoing meat, you might enjoy cheese and yogurt (lacto-vegetarianism) or have some dairy and eggs (ovo-lacto vegetarianism).

-Still, transitioning from Meatless Mondays to meatless every day can be a little daunting.
+Still, transitioning from Meatless Mondays to meatless every day can be daunting.
 That's why keeping a few vegetarian cookbooks on hand can be really helpful.
 Having some go-to vegetarian recipes in your arsenal can help you eat well-balanced meals.
 And you'll learn to master dishes full of vegetables, fruit, nuts and beans — all cornerstones of a nutritious diet.

 Based in Ithaca, New York, the Moosewood Restaurant has been running its natural foods kitchen since 1973.
 Known for its delicious plant-based cuisine, the Moosewood Collective has published 14 cookbooks and is considered a pioneer in the world of vegetarian cooking.

 What makes this cookbook particularly great for those new to vegetarian cuisine is that it introduces a variety of vegetables, beans, nuts and seeds and fruits.
 With an emphasis on organic, local produce, you'll learn how to eat seasonally, helping you save money at the grocery store.

 "Dozens of books have been written by the Moosewood Restaurant folks, but this is one of my favorites," says Abbie Gellman, RD, a New York City-based chef and dietitian.
 "Chock-full of delicious, simple recipes, this vegetarian cookbook has hundreds of recipes and meal options year-round."